 David Borth (Treasurer, Provincial Government perspective)

-David Borth is Director of the Range Branch, Ministry of Forests, Lands and Natural Resource Operations, and is one of two provincial government representatives on the ISCBC Board.
-David was General Manager of the BC Cattlemen’s Association in Kamloops from 1999 to 2005, and prior to this, he held multiple roles in range and planning for the Vanderhoof Forest District.
+David Borth is currently Executive Director, South Area, Ministry of Forests, Lands and Natural Resource Operations, with a focus on rural development.
+He is one of two provincial government representatives on the ISCBC Board.
+David was General Manager of the BC Cattlemen’s Association in Kamloops from 1999 to 2005, and prior to this, he held multiple roles in range and planning for the Vanderhoof Forest District – starting way back in 1985.

 Barry Gibbs has been a Professional Agrologist since 1984.
 He has extensive experience in agri-business (with Dow AgroSciences) and farming.
 Barry is Co-chair of the Canadian Council of Invasive Species and Executive Director with the Alberta Invasive Plant Council.